drostron/slamdata-docs/source/developers-guide.rst

 Instructions for starting SlamData can be found
 `here <administration-guide.html#starting-slamdata>`__.

-Once SlamData Community Edition or SlamData Advanced Edition is running then continue to Section 2.
+Once SlamData is running then continue to Section 2.

 Section 2 - Exploring Data
 --------------------------

-By the end of this Developers Guide the reader will have a fully working SlamData environment that is securely embedded with user authentication, interactive forms and dynamic charts.
+By the end of this Developer's Guide the reader will have a fully working SlamData environment that is securely embedded with user authentication, interactive forms and dynamic charts.
 To start, however, the basics of the user interface will need to be covered.
 The guide will then move